Donald And Morris Goodkind Bridges

 In 2004, the southbound span was renamed the Donald Goodkind Bridge, in honor of its creator.

 In 2024, the New Jersey Department of Transportation (DOT) announced plans to spend $110 million on a restoration project to address structural deficiencies and congestion of the 95 year old Morris Goodkind Bridge.
 The project is expected to begin in 2025 and be completed in fall 2028.
 Proposed improvements include widening the south side of the bridge to add an auxiliary lane, narrowing the shoulders, and replacing the guardrails.
-It would also involved partial demolition and reconstruction of the structure.
+It would also involve partial demolition and reconstruction of the structure.

 In the 1983 musical film Eddie and the Cruisers, fictional rock band leader Eddie Wilson was believed to have drowned when his 1957 Chevrolet Bel Air went off the Morris Goodkind Bridge on March 15, 1964.